- Shows & Events

 Click here for theatre policies and special services.

 Arizona Theatre Company and Chef Janos Wilder are thrilled to announce a new collaboration that pairs Arizona’s preeminent producer of world-class theatrical productions with one of Tucson’s most acclaimed and beloved chefs and restaurateurs.
-Janos at the Temple premieres in tandem with the opening of ATC’s 2018/2019 season and will offer a unique dining experience tailored to complement each of Arizona Theatre Company’s productions at the Temple of Music and Art.
+Janos at the Temple premiered in tandem with the opening of ATC’s 2018/2019 season and will offer a unique dining experience tailored to complement each of Arizona Theatre Company’s productions at the Temple of Music and Art.

-Janos at the Temple will be open starting 90 minutes before every matinee and evening ATC performance creating lunch and dinner buffets that tease culinary themes from the plot lines of each play.
+Janos at the Temple will be open starting 90 minutes before every matinee and evening ATC performance creating lunch and dinner menus that tease culinary themes from the plot lines of each play.
 The menus will be tasty, quick and price conscious at $14.50 for lunch and $24.50 for dinner.
 The lunch and dinner will be complete meals offering a variety of salads, starches, main dishes and desserts while providing a whimsical glimpse at the performance ahead.

 Open to the public 10am-4pm Tuesday through Friday, and to all patrons of Arizona Theatre Company ninety (90) minutes prior to all performances.*